Island of the DollsHow to visit the haunted island in Xochimilco, Mexico

-Everything you need to know about the Island of the Dolls outside Mexico City
+Everything you need to know about how to visit the Island of the Dolls outside Mexico City in Xochimilco.

 In November 2017, we visited the infamous Island of the Dolls just outside Mexico City.
 To learn more about the place, here is a brief summary taken from atlasobscura.com/places/la-isla-de-las-munecas.
 To read about HOW to visit this place, please keep reading!